-(1) Includes amounts earned but deferred at the election of the named executive officer, such as salary deferrals under our 401(k) Plan established under Section 401(k) of the Code.

-- (2) Reference Note 10 "Stock Award Plans" in the notes to our financial statements for the period ended December 31, 2009, included in Part IV, Item 15 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 filed with the SEC on March 16, 2010, which identifies the assumptions made in the valuation of option awards in accordance with ASC 718. - (3) Non-Equity Incentive Plan compensation is based on individual performance in the achievement of corporate objectives.
+- (1) Includes amounts earned but deferred at the election of the named executive officer, such as salary deferrals under our 401(k) Plan established under Section 401(k) of the Code. - (2) Reference Note 12 "Stock award plans" in the notes to our financial statements for the period ended December 31, 2010, included in Part IV, Item 15 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2010 filed with the SEC on March 16, 2011, which identifies the assumptions made in the valuation of option awards in accordance with ASC 718. - (3) Non-equity incentive plan compensation is based on individual performance in the achievement of corporate objectives.
 Performance is compared to these objectives annually.
-For 2009, the amounts represent what was earned by each of the named executive officers scheduled to be paid in March 2010. - (4) Amounts include employer contributions credited under our 401(k) Plan and the incremental cost of perquisites received by the named executive officers.
-Under the 401(k) Plan, which is open to substantially all of our employees, we make matching contributions based on each participant's voluntary salary deferrals, subject to plan and limits of the Code. - (5) Includes \$29,481 in medical benefits. - (6) Effective April 21, 2008, Matthew J. Pfeffer was appointed to the position of Corporate Vice President and Chief Financial Officer.
-Mr. Pfeffer's 2008 annual salary was \$350,000. - (7) Includes \$10,800 in auto allowance, \$5,533 in medical benefits and \$4,851 in contributions under the 401(k) Plan. - (8) Includes \$15,600 in auto allowance, \$2,093 in medical benefits, \$300 in airline club membership fees and \$4,165 in contributions under the 401(k) Plan. - (9) Includes \$12,000 in auto allowance, \$553 in medical benefits and \$4,574 in contributions under the 401(k) Plan.
+Upon receipt of the Complete Response letter from the FDA in January 2011, the Compensation Committee determined that it was appropriate to accept a recommendation from management that all 2010 earned bonuses, including those of named executive officers, not be accrued or paid.
+Accordingly, there is no non-equity incentive plan compensation reflected for 2010. - (4) Amounts include employer contributions credited under our 401(k) Plan and the incremental cost of perquisites received by the named executive officers.
+Under the 401(k) Plan, which is open to substantially all of our employees, we make matching contributions based on each participant's voluntary salary deferrals, subject to plan and limits of the Code. - (5) Includes \$8,075 in medical benefits. - (6) Includes \$14,008 in auto allowance, \$8,747 in medical benefits, \$650 in airline club membership fees and \$4,607 in contributions under the 401(k) Plan. - (7) Includes \$15,600 in auto allowance, \$3,572 in medical benefits and \$4,851 in contributions under the 401(k) Plan. - (8) Includes \$12,000 in auto allowance, \$6,902 in medical benefits, \$300 in airline club membership fees and \$1,816 in contributions under the 401(k) Plan. - (9) Includes \$12,000 in auto allowance, \$1,195 in medical benefits and \$864 in contributions under the 401(k) Plan. - (10) Includes performance-based restricted stock units with an aggregate grant date fair value of \$3,380 and performance-based options with an aggregate grant date fair value of \$44,619, which were based on 20% probability of achieving the applicable performance goals at grant date.
+The maximum potential fair value of these awards at grant date was \$66,900 and \$223,096, respectively. - (11) Includes \$5,798 of incremental value related to performance-based restricted stock units issued as a result of the 2008 option